bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 reasons to use JavaScript today, probably most importantly the great ecosystem that was built around it, and the huge amount of resources available today.
 But all of this is actually a consequence to some extent.
 Why did JavaScript became popular in the first place?
 Well, it was the lingua franca of the web for ages, you might say.
 But that was the case for a long time, and people hated JavaScript with passion.
 Looking back in time, it seems the first JavaScript popularity boosts happened in the second half of the last decade.
-Unsuprisingly this was the time when JavaScript engines accomplished huge speed-ups on various different workloads, which probably changed the way that many people looked at JavaScript.
+Unsurprisingly this was the time when JavaScript engines accomplished huge speed-ups on various different workloads, which probably changed the way that many people looked at JavaScript.

 Back in the days, these speed-ups were measured with what is now called *traditional JavaScript benchmarks*, starting with Apple's
 [SunSpider benchmark](https://webkit.org/perf/sunspider/sunspider.html), the mother of all JavaScript micro-benchmarks, followed by
 Mozilla's [Kraken benchmark](http://krakenbenchmark.mozilla.org) and Google's V8 benchmark.
 Later the V8 benchmark was superseded by the
-[Octane benchmark](https://developers.google.com/octane) and Apple released it's new [JetStream benchmark](http://browserbench.org/JetStream).
+[Octane benchmark](https://developers.google.com/octane) and Apple released its new [JetStream benchmark](http://browserbench.org/JetStream).
 These traditional JavaScript benchmarks drove amazing efforts to bring a level of performance to JavaScript that noone would have expected at the beginning of the century.
 Speed-ups up to a factor of 1000 were reported, and all of a sudden using `<script>` within a website was no longer a dance with the devil, and doing work client-side was not only possible, but even encouraged.